27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Heart, soul and history.

-It is a one off creation that draws you in and makes you feel special, at home.
-Casa Caracol Hostel has evolved from the crazy party days of its beginnings down a once forgotten back street in the centre of the maize of the old town.
+Casa Caracol Hostel is a one-off that draws you in and makes you feel at home.
+It evolved from the crazy party days of its beginnings, down a once-forgotten back street in the maze of the old town.

-The laid back vibe is still there and the years have served only to make the place more beautiful.
+The laid-back feel is still there, and the years have only made the place more beautiful.

-The events are highly recommended: Roof top BBQs, nightly meals, activities and day trips to remote beaches provide a unique way of getting to know your fellow travelers and the fantastic staff.
+The events are highly recommended: rooftop BBQs, nightly meals, activities and day trips to remote beaches — a great way to meet your fellow travelers and the fantastic staff.

-Located in a quiet side street in the bustling centre of new bars and restaurants and a 5 minute walk from the bus, train and maritime stations.
-It is a short walk to the surf beach – ready?
+Located on a quiet side street in the lively centre of new bars and restaurants, a 5-minute walk from the bus, train and ferry stations.
+Short walk to the surf beach — ready?

 • Dorm beds start from 13,50€/ night